Val-d'Or

+The Algonquin toponym of the town is Ozawaconia Odena.

 History

 Gold was discovered in the area in 1923.
 The name of the town is French for "Valley of Gold."
 While gold is still mined in the area today, base metals, such as copper (Cu), zinc (Zn), and lead (Pb) have become increasingly important resources.
 The ore is usually found in volcanic rocks that were deposited on the sea floor over 2.7 billion years ago.
 They are referred to as volcanic-hosted (or volcanogenic) massive sulphide deposits (VMS).

 The city is known for its vast parks, cycle tracks, and forests.
 Some other attractions include the City of Gold and the mining village of Bourlamaque, which were officially proclaimed historic sites in 1979.

 The city hosted the Quebec Games in 1987.
 The local hockey team, the Val-d'Or Foreurs, have played in the QMJHL since 1993, winning the league championship in 1998, 2001 and 2014 to claim a spot in the Memorial Cup.
 They play at Centre Air Creebec.
 The Foreurs' mascot is called Dynamit, named after dynamite which was extensively used by the mining industry of Val-d'Or.

 Val-d'Or was once home to CFS Val-d'Or, a Canadian Forces Station.

 In the municipal reorganizations of January 1, 2002, Val-d'Or was merged with the neighbouring municipalities of Dubuisson, Sullivan, Val-Senneville and Vassan.